Gaius-Augustus/BRAKER/README.md

 -   GeneMark-E*/genemark.gtf: Genes predicted by GeneMark-ES/ET/EP/EP+/ETP in GTF-format.

 -   hintsfile.gff: The extrinsic evidence data extracted from RNAseq.bam and/or protein data.

+-   braker_original/*: Genes predicted by BRAKER (TSEBRA merge) before compleasm was used to improve BUSCO completeness

+-   bbc/*: output folder of best_by_compleasm.py script from TSEBRA that is used to improve BUSCO completeness in the final output of BRAKER

 Output files may be present with the following name endings and formats: